 Zipping past tailbacks, feeling the wind rushing past you, and easily finding a spot to park up in, scooters are a fun and economical way to travel.
 They can also get you from A to B much faster during peak commuter times, when you can find yourself stuck in traffic for hours.
 If you’ve only got a short commute, you could even opt for an electric scooter, which cost next to nothing to run and are extremely environmentally friendly—what’s not to love?

 We reviewed dozens of scooters to identify the best of the best.
 We compared them on a range of important factors, including engine size, physical size, cost of running, top speed, and reviews from existing customers.

-Following a lot of careful consideration, the Honda Lead 125cc Scooter stood out to us as the clear top pick.
-Coming from a trusted name in motoring, the Honda Lead is sturdy and well-made.
-It runs on gas and can travel up to around 60 mph.
+Following a lot of careful consideration, the X-Pro 150cc Moped Scooter stood out to us as the clear top pick.
+The X-Pro 150cc Moped Scooter is a fun and convenient way to travel around town.
+It runs on gas and can travel up to around 55 mph.
 This nifty little bike is great for anyone serious about regularly traveling by scooter.

 In This Article